top of page

 by Holistic Health Therapies ©

-We have all heard the phrase You are what you eat, and well…. there is nothing more truthful than that statement.!
+We have all heard the phrase You are what you eat, and well…. there is nothing more truthful !

-Unfortunately, there is a lot of confusing information about what a healthful diet is and how to attain better Health.
+Unfortunately, there is a lot of confusing information about what a healthy diet is and how to attain better Health over the long term.

 In my school, we look at the facts around food and its relationship to disease processes and good Health and offer entirely food-based solutions, not supplements, magical superfoods, or medicines.

-Let's look at some ways diet affects inflammation in the body:
+Let's look at some of the many ways that diet affects health

-1. Fat consumption impairs circulation.
+1. incorrect Fat consumption impairs circulation.
 Incorrect fats cause the red blood cells to get sticky and coagulate, impeding cell function.
 One example is coronary artery disease, where arteries inflame and harden, and blood flow is restricted.
-Another example is vascular impairments in the spine which may contribute to chronic back pain.
-These same processes, of impeded cell function, occur in all other areas of the body and not just the heart and spine.
+Another example is with vascular impairments in the spine which may contribute to chronic back pain.
+These same processes of impeded cell function occur in all other areas of the body, not just the heart and spine.

-Fats and oils injure the endothelial cells, which provide necessary oxygen and nutrition to cells in a process known as vascular metabolism.
-Fats impede this process by preventing oxygen and nutrition from reaching cells, in effect starving them.
+Incorrect Fats and oils injure the endothelial cells, which provide necessary oxygen and nutrition to cells in a process known as vascular metabolism.
+Fats impede this process by preventing oxygen and nutrition from reaching cells, eventually starving them.

 In most cases, impairment in vascular circulation can be improved through dietary changes and the correct use of fats.